Existence of Rank Two Vector Bundles on Higher Dimensional Toric Varieties

 \section{Indecomposable rank $2$ vector bundles on Del Pezzo varieties}

 Our goal is the proof of the following fact: \begin{theorem} Let $V^n$ be the $n$-dimensional Del Pezzo toric variety.
-For every $n$, there exists an indecomposable rank $2$ vector bundle on $V^n$. \end{theorem} \emph{Proof.} Given two line bundles $\mathcal{L}_1$, $\mathcal{L}_2$ on $V^n$, any extension $\mathcal{E}$ of $\mathcal{L}_1$ by $\mathcal{L}_2$ is a rank two vector bundle on $V^n$ such that there is an exact sequence:
+For every $n>2$, there exists an indecomposable rank $2$ vector bundle on $V^n$. \end{theorem} An analogous proof show the existence of an indecomposable rank-2 vector bundle on pseudo-Del Pezzo variety.